 - Carlingford Lough – (between County Louth in Ireland and County Down in Northern Ireland)

-- Lough Foyle – (between County Londonderry in Northern Ireland and County Donegal in Ireland).
+- Lough Foyle – (between County Derry in Northern Ireland and County Donegal in Ireland).

 Irish Water have appointed TOBIN to provide technical services in relation to four agglomerations in these two transitional waters.
 These agglomerations are Lifford, Killea and Carrigans in Co.
 Donegal, and Omeath in Co.
 Louth.